Vindyagir/GAT-RISC-V-Roadshow/README.md

 5.Complete the setup and start the VM.

-**Usage:
-**
+**Usage**
-Once the virtual machine boots up, you can use it like a physical computer inside a virtual environment.
+: Once the virtual machine boots up, you can use it like a physical computer inside a virtual environment.
 References

 Oracle VirtualBox Official Site